Set of real number is represented by the ℝ symbol. For this, you need to pass the argument R

 \end{document}

-You can denote real part symbols using more different methods instead of the default method in latex.
-For example
+You can denote real part symbols using various methods beyond the default in LaTeX.
+For example,

-command to denote the real part.
-And \Re
+command to denote the real part, returning Re(z) instead of ℜ(z).

 \documentclass{article}